Am I the Same Girl

-"Am I the Same Girl?" is a popular song written by Eugene Record and Sonny Sanders.
-First recorded in 1968 by Barbara Acklin, "Am I the Same Girl?" charted most successfully in the US as a 1992 release by Swing Out Sister.
+"Am I the Same Girl" is a popular song written by Eugene Record and Sonny Sanders.
+First released in 1968 by Barbara Acklin, "Am I the Same Girl" charted most successfully in the US as a 1992 release by Swing Out Sister.
 However, the song had its greatest impact as a 1968–69 instrumental hit single by Young-Holt Unlimited under the title "Soulful Strut".

 Background

 Although Barbara Acklin recorded the song first, producer Carl Davis removed her voice from the track, replaced it with a piano solo by Floyd Morris, and released the resultant track in November 1968 as "Soulful Strut" credited to Young-Holt Unlimited; it became a No. 3 hit in the United States and went to No. 1 in Canada.
 It became a gold record.
 Neither Eldee Young nor Red Holt is believed to have played on the track, which was the work of session musicians identified only as the Brunswick Studio Band.
-Acklin's version was released in February 1969 and reached #33 on the R&B chart, crossing over and peaking at #79 on the pop listing.
+Acklin's version was released in February 1969 and reached No. 33 on the R&B chart, crossing over and peaking at No. 79 on the pop listing.

 Charts

 Dusty Springfield version

-Dusty Springfield, on the recommendation of Douggie Reece, the bassist in her touring band the Echoes, recorded "Am I the Same Girl?" at Philips Studios Marble Arch in August 1969; Bill Landis produced the session, which was arranged by Keith Mansfield.
+British singer Dusty Springfield, on the recommendation of Douggie Reece, the bassist in her touring band the Echoes, recorded "Am I the Same Girl" at Philips Studios Marble Arch in August 1969; Bill Landis produced the session, which was arranged by Keith Mansfield.
 The track marked Springfield's last UK chart appearance of the 1960s, though it was not a major hit, stalling at No. 43.
-"Am I the Same Girl?" also gave Springfield a minor hit in Australia (#75).
+"Am I the Same Girl" also gave Springfield a minor hit in Australia (No. 75).